Did you know?

 Tyler grew up on the river banks of the Miramichi, with much of his time spent at Country Haven, fishing before school in the mornings until sunset in the evenings.

 He has met many famous and great anglers over the years, learning to tie flies and cast a fly rod by some of the very best.
 At an early age he would accompany guides and guests to learn the pools and how to fish them.
-Tyler enjoys guiding but over the past five years has shared much of his time as a Miramichi River guide and also worked at the Miramichi Salmon Association.
+Tyler enjoys guiding but over the past seven years has shared much of his time as a Miramichi River guide and also worked at the Miramichi Salmon Association.
 Between these two occupations there is not much of the Miramichi River he has not canoed or fished.
 Tyler is a knowledgeable guide with a great passion for the Wild Atlantic Salmon.

 There are few guides that put as big a smile on my face as the Country Haven